Graphic design: History

 In both its lengthy history and in the relatively recent explosion of visual communication in the 20th and 21st centuries, the distinction between advertising, art, graphic design and fine art has disappeared.
 They share many elements, theories, principles, practices, languages and sometimes the same benefactor or client.
 In advertising, the ultimate objective is the sale of goods and services.
 In graphic design, "the essence is to give order to information, form to ideas, expression, and feeling to artifacts that document the human experience."

 The definition of the graphic designer profession is relatively recent concerning its preparation, activity, and objectives.
-Although there is no consensus on an exact date when graphic design emerged, some date it back to the Interwar period.
+Although there is no consensus on an exact date for the emergence of graphic design, some date it back to the Interwar period.
 Others understand that it began to be identified as such by the late 19th century.

 It can be argued that graphic communications with specific purposes have their origins in Paleolithic cave paintings and the birth of written language in the third millennium BCE.
 However, the differences in working methods, auxiliary sciences, and required training are such that it is not possible to clearly identify the current graphic designer with prehistoric man, the 15th-century xylographer, or the lithographer of 1890.

 The diversity of opinions stems from some considering any graphic manifestation as a product of graphic design, while others only recognize those that arise as a result of the application of an industrial production model—visual manifestations that have been "projected" to address various needs: productive, symbolic, ergonomic, contextual, among others.

-By the late 19th century, graphic design emerged as a distinct profession in the West, partly due to the process of labor specialization that occurred there and partly due to the new technologies and business possibilities brought about by the Industrial Revolution.
+By the late 19th century, graphic design emerged as a distinct profession in the West, partly due to labor specialization there and to the new technologies and business opportunities brought about by the Industrial Revolution.
 New production methods led to the separation of the design of a communication medium (such as a poster) from its actual production.
 Increasingly, throughout the 19th and early 20th centuries, advertising agencies, book publishers, and magazines hired art directors who organized all visual elements of communication and integrated them into a harmonious whole, creating an expression appropriate to the content.

 Throughout the 20th century, the technology available to designers continued to advance rapidly, as did the artistic and commercial possibilities of design.
 The profession expanded greatly, and graphic designers created, among other things, magazine pages, book covers, posters, CD covers, postage stamps, packaging, brands, signs, advertisements, kinetic titles for TV programs and movies, and websites.
 By the early 21st century, graphic design had become a global profession as advanced technology and industry spread worldwide.